-Anonymous asked: I disagree with your sentence: "God grants several righteous individuals from several religious backgrounds to enter heaven due to their efforts".
+Anonymous said: I disagree with your sentence: "God grants several righteous individuals from several religious backgrounds to enter heaven due to their efforts".
 It's clear in the Qur'an that (unless you aren't exposed to Islam, for that wallahu 'alam) one is not to achieve heaven if he doesn't believe in Allah & His prophet PBUH (even though you're good as a person), as it's shirk.
 It's up to you if you believe it to be that way, but I'm pretty sure the Qur'an never said as such.
 You're a pluralist aren't you

 It is clear that you have jumped to conclusions and have not given me the benefit of the doubt.
 Furthermore, taking the Quran in fragments and assuming the worst of your Muslim brother by derailing his credentials is absolutely disrespectful.